opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 # Expression syntax

 Expressions provide flexibility in data manipulation, filtering, and routing in Data Prepper.
-The following sections provide information about using expression syntax in Data Prepper.
+The following sections provide information about expression syntax in Data Prepper.

 ## Key terms